MinhajDevOps/MinhajDevOps/README.md

 --->
 # Hi there! 👋

-I'm Minhaj, a passionate software engineer specializing in .NET (C#), AWS, Azure, Terraform, Docker, Kubernetes, and MSSQL Database.
+I'm Minhaj, a passionate software engineer specializing in .NET (C#), AWS, Azure, Terraform, Docker, Kubernetes, and MS SQL Database.
 Welcome to my GitHub profile! 🚀

 ## About Me